 Research with impact

-Research throughout the School is helping to support social and economic change.
+Research throughout the Department is helping to support social and economic change.

 Our research also focuses on predicted global food and water shortages caused by overpopulation and global warming.
 We specialise in agri-electronics, which uses electrical technology to improve farming yields and reduce waste in the food supply chain.